35. Elementary Asset Pricing Theory¶

 \(E R^{m v}=R^{f}+1 \cdot\left[E\left(R^{m v}\right)-R^{f}\right] \)

-The single-beta representation (35.7) is a special case with there being just a single factor.
+The single-beta representation (35.7) is a special case of the multi-factor model

 a popular single-factor model specifies the single factor \(f_t\) to be the return on the market portfolio